shapkin/promo-site/README.md

 Typical promo site.
-Contains next sections: main page, about page, contacts page, news page.
+Contains next sections: main page, about page, contacts page, news page, feedbacks page, services page (each service belongs to some of category).